Raspberry Pi: Processors and system on chip

 Raspberry Pi models use a range of system on a chip (SoC) designs, developed in partnership with Arm and Broadcom.
 Each generation has introduced improvements in CPU architecture, clock speed, graphics, and overall performance.

 The original Raspberry Pi and the Pi Zero use the Broadcom BCM2835, featuring a single-core 32-bit ARM11 CPU and a VideoCore IV GPU.
 The CPU is clocked at 700 MHz on the original Pi and 1 GHz on the Zero and Zero W.

 The Raspberry Pi 2 introduced the BCM2836 with a 900 MHz quad-core 32-bit Cortex-A7 CPU, while later revisions used the 64-bit BCM2837 with Cortex-A53 cores.
 The Raspberry Pi 3 retained the BCM2837, increasing the CPU clock to 1.2–1.4 GHz depending on the model.
 The Pi Zero 2 uses the RP3A0, a system in a package (SiP) combining the quad-core Cortex-A53 processor clocked at 1 GHz with 512 MB of RAM.

 The Raspberry Pi 4 introduced the BCM2711, a 64-bit SoC with a quad-core Cortex-A72 CPU and VideoCore VI GPU.
 Clock speeds were initially 1.5 GHz and later increased to 1.8 GHz.
 The Raspberry Pi 5 uses the BCM2712, featuring a quad-core Cortex-A76 CPU at 2.4 GHz, an 800 MHz VideoCore VII GPU, and a separate RP1 southbridge chip designed in-house.

 Raspberry Pi has also developed its own chips outside of its partnership with Broadcom.
 The Raspberry Pi Pico uses the RP2040, featuring dual-core 32-bit Cortex-M0+ processors running at 133 MHz and 264 kB of on-chip RAM.
-The Pico 2 uses the RP2350, which can operate with either dual-core Cortex-M33 or dual-core Hazard3 RISC-V CPUs selected at boot, running at 150 MHz, with 520 kB of RAM.
+The Pico 2 uses the RP2350, featuring two Cortex-M33 and two Hazard3 RISC-V CPU cores, any two of which may be selected at boot, running at 150 MHz, with 520 kB of RAM.

 Overclocking

 Most Raspberry Pi models support user-configurable overclocking through the system configuration file.
 More recent models feature dynamic frequency scaling, adjusting CPU speed based on workload to balance performance and thermal output.
-This behavior, while similar to overclocking, is part of the default power management system.
+This behaviour, while similar to overclocking, is part of the default power management system.
 If the CPU temperature exceeds 85 C or if undervoltage is detected, performance is throttled automatically.
 For sustained high-performance workloads, additional cooling—such as a heat sink or fan—may be required.